IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Phaethon's final phase was updated: he launches 5 tethers in the final phase and starts shooting spinning shoots and lasers at the remaining tethers and the player as he loses his tethers, removed debug text

--Aura Borealis Staff now also boosts mana regen
+-Aura Borealis Staff now also boosts mana regen and chains debuff immunity

 -Updated Hellion's Snowballs to be a custom projectile that doesn't cheap hit, during the warm up period of her special moves that force you into a ring, you are teleported below the ring's center with 2.5 second of invincibility instead of stoned